Ryan-Krohne/Capstone-Project/README.md

-# Capstone Project – Social Media Analytics Backend
+# Social Media Analytics Backend (Senior Capstone)

-This repository contains the backend server built for my senior **Capstone Project**, a requirement for graduation.
-The project was completed in collaboration with a real-world sponsor, and it focuses on **automating social media tracking and reporting**.
+This repository houses the backend server for my senior capstone project.
+Developed in collaboration with a real-world sponsor, it solves a common administrative headache: **manually tracking and reporting social media growth**.

-## 🎯 Project Overview

-The backend service is responsible for collecting and delivering weekly insights on our sponsor’s social media performance.
-It automates the process of tracking follower growth across platforms and integrates with SharePoint to present the data in a visual, user-friendly way.
+Instead of forcing team members to manually log in, check follower counts, and copy-paste metrics every week, this service automates the entire flow—from scraping the raw data to updating a SharePoint dashboard and emailing stakeholders.

 ## 🏆 Sponsor Testimonial

-Here is a 46-second message from our project sponsor sharing feedback on our work:
+Our project sponsor shared their feedback on what we built in this quick 46-second video:

 https://github.com/user-attachments/assets/e89a430a-cc5a-426e-8ebb-e2c8c7252aa7

 ## ⚙️ Key Features

-- **Social Media Scraper**: A Python-based scraper that pulls follower counts and other key metrics from our sponsor's social platforms.
+- **Automated Scraping**: A Python script that crawls our sponsor's social channels to fetch up-to-date follower counts and performance metrics.
-- **Weekly Email Reports**: Automatically sends an email summary of week-to-week social media growth to our sponsor via SMTP.
+- **Weekly Digests**: An automated SMTP email report sent straight to the sponsor, summarizing week-over-week growth.
-- **Power Automate Integration**: A Power Automate workflow triggers this server weekly, retrieves updated metrics, and sends the data to SharePoint.
+- **Power Automate Integration**: A weekly scheduled Power Automate flow that pings this server to trigger the scraping run and pull back the latest data.
-- **SharePoint Dashboard**: The scraped data is displayed as a chart view in SharePoint, making it easy for stakeholders to review trends.
+- **SharePoint Dashboard**: Feeds the scraped metrics directly into SharePoint to generate visual charts for easy trend analysis.

 ## 🛠️ Tech Stack

-- **Python** – for backend scripting and data scraping.
+- **Python**: For backend logic and custom scraping scripts.
-- **SMTP** – for sending automated weekly reports.
-- **Microsoft Power Automate** – for scheduled execution and integration.
-- **Microsoft SharePoint** – for storing and visualizing the social media data.
+- **Microsoft Power Automate**: For scheduling the weekly runs and orchestrating the data flow.
+- **Microsoft SharePoint**: Used as the database and frontend dashboard for stakeholders.
+- **SMTP**: For building and sending out the weekly email reports.

 ## 📦 Deployment

-The backend server is hosted externally and exposed via an endpoint that Power Automate calls on a weekly schedule.
-The server handles the entire data retrieval and delivery workflow from social media scraping to SharePoint integration.
+The server is hosted externally, exposing a single endpoint.
+Every week, Power Automate pings this endpoint to trigger the workflow.
+The backend then spins up, scrapes the platforms, updates the SharePoint records, and dispatches the weekly email summary.